Investing for income

 This is not without reason, as the ESG juggernaut (and associated virtue-signalling) gathers momentum, and fundies scramble towards perceived ‘ethical’ investments.

 After a relatively barren run since 2010, energy may be a place to begin looking for value (even still, none of the S&P 500 sectors is actually cheap at the present time).

-Within the energy sector, oil and petroleum stocks have been unloved, including mature ‘supermajors’ such as Royal Dutch Shell and British Petroleum, giving rise to dividend yields in the 6-7% range.
+Within the energy sector, oil and petroleum stocks have been unloved, including mature ‘supermajors’, giving rise to potentially strong dividend yields.

 Managing the risk hierarchy